 The Final Product

 The resulting product from Phase 1 was a consistent website that provided a completely new user experience, trying to improve the student’s engagement.
 However it was far to be perfect.
 The user experience has improved, rising the conversion rate, but it was just half of the job.
-The resulting product from Phase 2 – ready to be launched in early 2020 – is a superior website, integrating a better user interface, a very pleasant aesthetic, SEO best practices and a new layout, providing a better user experience.
+The resulting product from Phase 2 is a superior website, integrating a better user interface, a very pleasant aesthetic, SEO best practices and a new layout, providing a better user experience.